 You’ll want to factor rest days into your training, especially for those of you who are just starting out, are older, or are distance runners.

 In Podcast 7, I spend a lot of time discussing rest and recovery and why it’s so important to your training.
 Even if you’re running 5-6 times per week, I recommend never running more than 3 days in a row without a rest day.
 Again, for less experienced and new runners, an every other day cycle works as well.

 One other factor to consider is age.
 Generally speaking, as you age, most people need more recovery time in their program.
-A 16 year old can generally recover much faster from a run than a 46 year old.
-Therefore, as you age, listen to your body and you’ll find an ideal range that works for you.
+A 16-year-old one can generally recover much faster from a run than a 46-year-old one.
+Therefore, as you age, listen to your body, and you’ll find an ideal range that works for you.